WanDur/Monster-Strike-Bot/README.md

 4. The UID is printed on the terminal every time you run the bot.

 ## Versions
+- 3.1
+  - All matching images are packed in one file
+  - Added screenconfig class for dynamically changing variables related to screen resolution
+  - Added `fullSpamClick()` to allow the bot to click different "ok" button in game
 - 3.0
   - Rewrote the bot in c++ for overall improvement
   - Created custom API to check bot status